 Employee option awards are classified as equity awards and accounted for using the grant-date fair value method.
-The fair value of share-based awards is estimated using the Black-Scholes valuation model and expensed over the requisite service period, net of estimated forfeitures.
-Until December 31, 2015, the Company estimated forfeitures based on historical experience and anticipated future conditions.
-Beginning on January 1, 2016, the Company adopted Accounting Standards Update ("ASU") 2016-09 and and elected to account for forfeitures as they occur.
-See Note 2s4.
+The fair value of share-based awards is estimated using the Black-Scholes valuation model and expensed over the requisite service period.
+The Company elected to account for forfeitures as they occur.